-- Contraction are regular and rhythmic (such as every 10 min)
+- Contractions are regular and rhythmic (such as every 10 min)

-- As you progress in your labor, contraction become more frequent, longer lasting and very painful
+- As you progress in your labor, contractions become more frequent, longer lasting, and very painful

-- You feel sharp pain starting at lower back and around the abdomen
+- You feel sharp pain starting at the lower back and around the abdomen

 - Change in position will not stop contraction

 - Cervix dilates 1 cm per hour- your doctor or midwife can examine